 Bottom Line: Should You Buy Naturaful?

-How can we be so sure?
 As we stated in our Miracle Bust review:

 “Supplements containing herbs, such as Naturaful, are sold under "generally regarded as safe" (GRAS) rules—meaning these products do not need to be approved by the Food and Drug Administration or even proved effective before they can be sold.